-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Competitive Enterprise Institute (CEI) submitted a public comment letter to the U.S. Department of Energy (DOE) expressing strong support for a proposed rule aimed at rescinding the amended water use limits for commercial clothes washers.
 The letter highlights CEI's commitment to consumer choice and the assertion that previous regulations on water use exceeded statutory authority.

-In the correspondence, Devin Watkins, a representative from CEI, stated, "DOE's decision more ST
+In the correspondence, Devin Watkins, a representative from CEI, stated, "DOE's decision to rescind the amended standards is correct and r more ST

 Competitive Enterprise Institute: Rescinding Water Use Limits for Clothes Washers Highlighted in CEI Comment Letter (10)